 Financial liabilities held during the year are measured at the amortized cost using the effective interest method.
-At year-end 2013 the financial liabilities consisted of accounts payable.
+At year-end 2012 the financial liabilities consisted of accounts payable.

-Accounts payable are deemed reasonably approximate to their fair value.
-All accounts payable fall due within 12 months, of which a vast majority are due within a month, why they are not discounted to present value.
+Accounts payable are deemed reasonably approximate to their fair value, so they are not discounted to present value.
+All accounts payable fall due within 12 months